Al Roker’s New Book Recounts A Shocking Racist Experience He Once Encountered While On-Air

-The Today Show’s Al Roker recently released a new book entitled You Look So Much Better in Person.
+The Today Show’s Al Roker recently released a new book entitled, You Look So Much Better in Person.
 In the book he recounts a racist experience he once encountered while on-air as a reporter for WKYC, an affiliate in Cleveland.
-He and his current co-anchor Craig Melvin discussed the incident during the show, according to Today.
+He and his current co-anchor, Craig Melvin, discussed the incident during the show, according to Today.

 At the time, Roker had been working with the late Doug Adair.
-At the end of each work day they would exit the studio located in downtown Cleveland.
-One night, a Black homeless man hit Adair with a rolled up newspaper before making a run for it.
-It wasn’t the incident itself that shocked Roker, but the way that Adair would comment upon it the next day while they were on-air.
+At the end of each workday they would exit the studio located in downtown Cleveland.
+One night, a Black homeless man hit Adair with a rolled up newspaper before running away.
+It wasn’t the incident itself that shocked Roker, but the way that Adair commented on it the next day while they were on-air.

 “Anyway, the next day we get on the air and his wife, Mona, is about to introduce me, and he goes, ‘Mona, before you introduce Al, Al I don’t know if you know this, but last night, one of your people attacked me,”’ Roker recalled.